EPV-CoV19EpiVax's T Cell Epitope-Driven vaccine for COVID-19

 An additional unique feature of the EPV-CoV19 program is the availability of no-cost licenses for the vaccine recipe for developing world countries who have GMP facilities for production of the vaccine.
 EpiVax’s board of directors voted to grant a cost-free license on the EPV-CoV19 vaccine to the GAIA Vaccine Foundation.
 GAIA Vaccine Foundation is a 501c3 organization whose mission is to “promote the development of globally-relevant, globally-accessible vaccines for infectious diseases that adversely impact persons living in developing world countries.

-EPV-CoV19, is ready for production and deployment.
-A Phase I Trial of EPV-CoV19 will begin in 3 months.
-The company will apply for Emergency Use Authorization from the FDA and intends to conduct clinical trials in the United States in parallel, with trials at a clinical trial site in West Africa.
+EPV-CoV19, is in production and progressing toward clinical trials.
+A Phase I Trial of EPV-CoV19 will begin in April 2021.
+We intend to conduct clinical trials in the United States in parallel with trials at clinical trial site in other parts of the world.